MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 # Player

-A **Player** is a data structure in the [[Neo World Program]].
+A Player is a data structure in the Neo World Program.
 It represents a player that can interact with the game world in a variety of ways.

 There are two types of Players: full Players and NPCs.
-A full Player is associated with a [[Discord]] account, and can be controlled by that account.
-An NPC, short for non-player character, can do nearly everything a full Player can do, however it is not associated with a Discord account; it can only be controlled by a [[moderator|Tutorial:-Moderating]].
+A full Player is associated with a Discord account, and can be controlled by that account.
+An NPC, short for non-player character, can do nearly everything a full Player can do, however it is not associated with a Discord account; it can only be controlled by a moderator.

-It should be noted that when Player data is loaded, so too are [[Inventory Items|Data-Structure:-InventoryItem]].
+It should be noted that when Player data is loaded, so too are [Inventory Items](inventory_item.md).
 Inventory Items can be loaded without loading Player data, but not vice versa.

 ## Table of Contents